Eastern European Jewry: The settlement

-The three divisions of Poland (first in 1772, then in 1793, and finally in 1795) left the Aryan part of the Polish Jewry under the authority of the Russian Empire.
+The three divisions of Poland (first in 1772, then in 1793, and finally in 1795) left the most part of the Polish Jewry under the authority of the Russian Empire.
 The Russian government turned out to be less tolerant towards Jews, and more restrictions were imposed on Jews than the rest of the Polish people.
 In 1791 Czarina Yekaterina the Great established the region of the Settlement (the 'Moshav') in the western fringes of the empire, where only Jews were allowed to live.
 The Moshav included most of the former territories of Poland and Lithuania, which were populated by concentrations of Jews.
 Limiting those boundaries led to the uprooting and deportation of Moscow and St. Petersburg Jews to the eastern border of the country, which was one of the main goals of the authorities.
 Later, the Jews of Kiev were also forbidden to live in their own city, even though Kiev itself was included in the "region of the Settlement."

 At the beginning of the 20th century, more than five million Jews lived in Czarist Russia, with 90% of them concentrated in the region of the Settlement and about three million Jews lived in the former borders of Poland.
 According to various estimates, Eastern European Jewry at the beginning of the 20th century constituted 80% of world Jewry.